System-Nebula/daddai/discord-bot/README.md

 ### Conversation Memory

 The bot remembers each user's conversation history and uses it to provide context-aware answers.
-Each user's conversation is stored separately in `discord-bot/data/conversations/`.
+Conversations are stored in Neo4j with semantic search capabilities for long-term memory.

 ### Channel Configuration